Marketing design

 With a clear goal in place, start gathering context.
 This includes:

-• Internal research: brand values, tone, past designs, stakeholder goals
+• Internal research: brand values, tone, past designs, stakeholder goals, other stakeholders

-• External research: competitors, user behavior, market trends, visual conventions
+• External research: competitors, user behavior, market trends, market survey, visual conventions, industry conventions

-Also, collect references — visual styles, good examples, and even things to avoid.
+Also, collect references — visual styles, good examples, the work of other designers, and even things to avoid.
 Think of this as building your mental (and literal) mood board.

 3. Brainstorm and ideate

-This is the exploration phase.
+This is the exploration phase, also known as the ideation phase.
 You’re not judging ideas yet, you’re generating them.

 Try a few of these: